-On 1 January 2019 the Authority issued temporary Directions pursuant to SLC 28AD.25 and SLC 28AD.24 under section 3(2)(b) of the Act granting the Licensee a derogation on a temporary basis.
+On 1 January 2019 the Authority issued temporary Directions pursuant to SLC 28AD.25 and SLC 28AD.24 under section 3(2)(b) of the Act, granting the Licensee a derogation on a temporary basis.
 These temporary derogations were due to expire on 31 March 2019.
-On 18 March 2019 an extension to the initial temporary derogation was granted so that the varied Directions shall remain in force until 1 September 2019.
-This extension was granted to allow the Authority to request further information from the Licensee in order to be able to thoroughly and comprehensively evaluate whether the outcomes contained in SLC 28AD.25 and SLC 28AD.24 were met and an enduring derogation for the tariffs in question could be granted.
+On 18 March 2019, an extension to the initial temporary derogation was granted so that the varied Directions shall remain in force until 1 September 2019.
+This extension was granted to allow the Authority to request further information from the Licensee in order to thoroughly and comprehensively evaluate whether the outcomes contained in SLC 28AD.25 and SLC 28AD.24 were met and an enduring derogation for the tariffs in question could be granted.

-The Direction enabled the Licensee not to comply with the obligations as set out in SLC 28AD and to set the prices for the tariffs listed in Schedule 1 of the Direction independently from the maximum level of the cap.
+The Directions relieved the Licensee of its obligation to comply with SLC 28AD and set prices for the tariffs listed in Schedule 1 of the Directions independently from the maximum level of the cap.